fortanix/sq-dsm/README.md

 these add `PYTHON=disable` to all `make` invocations.
 E.g. `make PYTHON=disable`.

-To build Sequoia, you need at least Rust 1.34 and a few libraries.
+To build Sequoia, you need at least Rust 1.34 and a few libraries, notably the Nettle cryptographic library version 3.4.1 or up.
 Please see below for OS-specific commands to install the needed libraries:

 ### Debian